Are you an adviser? Go to Unbiased Pro

 The most common is the floating exchange system, in which currency traders use factors such as a country’s economy, imports and exports, and inflation to set its value.

-Countries that are less developed or economically volatile will have a pegged exchange rate, where the value of their currency against others is set by the government.
+Countries that are less developed or economically volatile will have a pegged exchange rate, where the government sets the value of their currency against others.

 Why do I need to exchange my currency?